Privacy and Cookies Policy

 What Cookies do we use and what for?

 By giving your consent, you enable us to provide the best possible experience and service to you.
-You may, if you wish, deny consent to the placing of Cookies; however, certain features of our Site may not function fully, properly or as intended.
+You may, if you wish, deny consent to the placing of certain Cookies by using our Cookie Management Tool; however, certain features of our Site may not function fully, properly or as intended.

-You may delete Cookies at any time.
+You may also manually delete Cookies via your browser settings at any time.
 However, you may lose any information that enables you to access our Site more quickly and efficiently including, but not limited to, login and personalisation settings.

 Contacting us

-If you have any questions about our Site or this Policy, please contact us by email at team@tribepad.com, by telephone on 0114 312 2110, or by post at 217 Portobello, The Innovation Centre, Sheffield, S1 4DP.
+If you have questions regarding this Policy or our use of personal data, please contact our Data Protection Officer at dpo@tribepad.com or by post at Data Protection Officer, Tribepad, 217 Portobello, The Innovation Centre, Sheffield, S1 4DP.

 Changes to this Policy